RealParSec/realparsec.github.io/README.md

 3. Now repeat step `6` and `7` of installing `Source SDK 2013 Multiplayer`

 ### Configuring
-This part of the tutorial will be mostly written, so read it carefully and every step written here is very important.
+This part of the tutorial will be written only, so read it carefully and every step written here is very important.

-1. Navigate into root folder of `Source SDK 2013 multiplayer` and open folder named `hl2`
+1. Navigate into root folder of `Source SDK 2013 Multiplayer` and open folder named `hl2`
 2. Open `gameinfo.txt` with the editor of your choice
-3. You will add those lines to your `gameinfo.txt`
+3. You will add those lines to your `gameinfo.txt`, **Don't forget to change "<Steam's common folder>" to proper path**
 ```
 			// Game contents
 			game				"<Steam's common folder>/Counter-Strike Source/cstrike/cstrike_pak.vpk"